jrpool/learning-os-software/best-practices/conventions.md

 Some apps are server-only (e.g., an API), other apps are client-only (e.g., a single-page app), and other apps may be [universal][universal-javascript] (e.g., API + user interface).

 With that in mind, file structure may vary a bit from project to project.
-Here is what someone can expect, and this may be semi-enforced via the use of a project generator tool (e.g., [Plop][plop]).
+Here is what someone can expect (for the most part):

-    README.md           # purpose, orientation, installation, getting started CONTRIBUTING.md     # how to edit / contribute to the codebase LICENSE             # license text (e.g., "ISC" for open-source or "UNLICENSED" for proprietary) circle.yml          # integration with Circle CI to run automated tests client/             # (for client and universal apps) code that only runs client-side common/             # (for universal apps) code that may run client- or server-side config/             # configuration files or code
+    README.md           # purpose, orientation, installation, getting started CONTRIBUTING.md     # how to edit / contribute to the codebase LICENSE             # license text (e.g., "ISC" for open-source or "UNLICENSED" for proprietary) client/             # (for client and universal apps) code that only runs client-side common/             # (for universal apps) code that may run client- or server-side config/             # configuration files or code